 If you feel like you would need a plan for your pets, you have some options.
 Probably the most obvious way to do this is to leave instructions with your relatives.

 However, if you want to make sure that your wishes are respected, you could add something to your will.
 This would give you the legal assurance that your wishes for your pet will be respected.

 Can you financially provide for a pet after you’re gone?

 You may have heard stories in the past about people passing on their fortune to a pet.
 In terms of the law, an animal can’t have a bank account, so, unfortunately, they cannot be passed money.

 However, there is a way to make sure that the person looking after them has enough money.
 You can set up a certain section of your will to leave that person with something.

 Plan for your Future with British Seniors

-You could also avail of some free extras.
-Things like a free Will Kit worth £100, a Funeral Benefit Option that could put £300 towards the cost of your funeral and a £100 M&S gift card.* With these, you can take the first step towards planning for the future.
+All British Seniors customers could avail of free extras too, like a free Will Kit worth £100, a Funeral Benefit Option that could pay £300 towards the cost of your funeral1, and a £100 M&S gift card*.